Ryan Breslow: Bolt

 With input from the Bolt staff, Breslow developed the Conscious Culture Playbook, an alternative to a traditional employee handbook that brought mindfulness principles together with standards for performance and execution.
 In May 2021, conscious.org was launched to make the playbook freely available to other companies and startups.
 As part of the company's conscious business culture, Breslow instituted a four-day workweek in January 2022.

 In January 2022, Maju Kuruvilla was named CEO of Bolt and Breslow became the company's executive chairman and then chairman.
 The move followed a controversial series of tweets, in which Breslow described Y Combinator and Stripe as the "mob bosses of Silicon Valley."
 Breslow maintained that the shift was unrelated to his tweets and had been planned months in advance to allow him to focus on his “superpowers”: steering Bolt's culture and vision, and deal-making.

 As of May 2022, Bolt had 800 employees and was valued at $11 billion.
 Based on his holdings, Breslow became one of the world's youngest self-made billionaires.

 According to an April 2023 letter from a lawyer representing Bolt investors, Breslow was subpoenaed by the SEC in connection with an investigation into whether federal securities laws were violated in connections with statements he made while fundraising for Bolt in 2021.

 As of February 2024, Bolt had under 700 employees, and was valued at approximately $300 million - a 97% decrease in price from 21 months prior - resulting in Breslow no longer being a billionaire.

+On May 20, 2026, notably on International Human Resources Day, Breslow laid off the entire human resources staff of Bolt, claiming "We had an HR team, and that HR team was causing problems that didn't exist.
+Those problems disappeared when I let them go."